lstoll/cni-ipam-eni-private-ips/README.md

 This will use the [host-local disk backend](https://github.com/containernetworking/cni/tree/master/plugins/ipam/host-local) for allocation persistence.

-Sample network config, will look for additional free IPs on eth2
+Sample network config, will look for additional pre-assigned free IPs on eth2

 ```json
 {